 To Love is To Be Understood

-Seeking ourselves in others
+Seeking Ourselves in Others

 To be understood, that’s the ultimate test of love.
 Not compatibility.
 Not shared interests, not a "good job", not matching love languages or any of the other nonsense people cling to in their desperation.
 It’s about someone looking at you, seeing everything you are, everything you aren’t, and saying, I understand.
 Nothing else matters.